-If you watched WWE, or the WWF as it was called back then, during the “New Generation Era” between the years of 1993 and 1997, Todd Pettengill is no stranger to you.
+If you watched the WWF during the “New Generation Era” between the years of 1993 and 1997, Todd Pettengill is no stranger to you.
 He played a prominent on-air role as a backstage interviewer as well as host to programs such as WWF Mania, WWF Blast-Off, WWF LiveWire, and WWF Action Zone.
-As a kid, I would forward to Saturday mornings where I would watch Pettengill recap the very best moments of the week alongside Macho Man Randy Savage, Stephanie Wiand, and Sunny on USA’s WWF Mania at 10 am EST. This and the TV series Weird Science packed a good one-two punch for many a Saturday morning for me (and many others, I’m sure)!
+As a kid, I would forward to Saturday mornings where I would watch Pettengill recap the very best moments of the week alongside Macho Man Randy Savage, Stephanie Wiand, and Sunny on USA’s WWF Mania at 10 am EST. This show, alongside the TV series Weird Science, packed a good one-two punch for many a Saturday morning for me (and many others, I’m sure)!

 Todd’s quirky and warm personality fit perfectly with the tone of the product back then and was a big part of many memorable moments during that era.
 How can one forget him hanging out in the audience at Caesars Palace in Las Vegas while wearing sunglasses, a toga, and a headband with fake golden leaves glued onto the sides at WrestleMania 9?

 Or how about the time Todd Pettengill and Stephanie Wiand gave away a house to a lucky fan during the inaugural In Your House pay-per-view?

 You better believe I was one of the fans who sent in a postcard with my details, watching live, hoping with bated breath that I would win!
 Unfortunately, I did not, but one lucky eleven-year-old fan named Matt Pompaselli did.
 For those wondering, he ended up selling his Florida home about six months after he won it to the tune of $175,000.
 Not a bad investment for an eleven-year-old!

 “Once you find something you really love to do, you’re not working a day in your life.” – Todd Pettengill